-The cause of an ectopic pregnancy is not clear in all cases.
-In some cases, the following conditions have been linked with the abnormal pregnancy:
+The cause of an ectopic pregnancy isn’t always clear.
+In some cases, the following conditions have been linked with an ectopic pregnancy:

-- inflammation and scarring of the fallopian tubes from a previous medical condition or surgery
+- inflammation and scarring of the fallopian tubes from a previous medical condition, infection, or surgery

 - hormonal factors